 Sheriff’s Administration Division

 The Sheriff is the elected official responsible for the administration and operation of all services within the agency.
-The Office of the Sheriff includes the Chief Deputy.
-The Office of the Sheriff also includes the Professional Standards Unit, assigned to conduct internal investigations of employees and background investigations on employment applicants.
-The Technology Management Unit responsible for the development, implementation, and maintenance of all computer related systems along with telephone, radio, and paging systems.
-The Training Division commander oversees training, public safety education, the reserve program, the explorer program, internships, and planning and research.
+The Administration Division of the Sheriff’s Office includes the Chief Deputy as well as the Professional Standards Unit, which conducts internal investigations of employees and background investigations on employment applicants.
+The Administration Division also encompasses the Technology Management Unit, which is responsible for the development, implementation, and maintenance of all computer-related systems along with telephone, radio, and paging systems.
+The Training Division commander oversees policy and compliance, accreditation, public safety education, the explorer program, internships, evidence, and planning and research.
+The Finance office within the Administration Division oversees all financial and purchasing matters of the Sheriff's Office.
 The Public Information Officer prepares news releases and other activities that generate media interest and inform the public of Sheriff’s Office activities, policies, and events.

 Jail Administration Division